cloudmesh-community/book/chapters/doc/report.md

 35. Make sure to add your hid as a prefix to the bibtex label.

 36. howpublished does not contain urls, for that we use a url attribute.
-    IN how published you put a noun in that discribbes what it is.
+    IN how published you put a noun in that describes what it is.
 E.g.
     Webpage, Git repository, ...

 ### Exercise